digital-asset/ex-bond-issuance/README.md

 #### Approving New Bond Issuance Request

-Once the Issuer submitted its new bond issuance request, the CSD receives a notification of the request.
+Once the Issuer submitted a new bond issuance request, the CSD receives a notification of this request.
 The CSD needs to approve the bond issuance request to issue the bonds and assign the ISIN.

 To approve: